gknowles/dimcli/docs/README.md

 This works because the last definition for named options overrides any previous ones.

-Within your help printer you can use help functions to do some of the work:
+Within your help printer you can use the existing functions to do some of the
+work:

-- cli.writeHelp
+- cli.printHelp
-- cli.writeUsage / cli.writeUsageEx
+- cli.printUsage / cli.printUsageEx
-- cli.writePositionals
+- cli.printPositionals
-- cli.writeOptions
+- cli.printOptions
-- cli.writeCommands
+- cli.printCommands

 ## Help Subcommand
 There is no default help subcommand, but you can make a basic one without much trouble.

+One way to do it:

 ~~~ cpp
 int main(int argc, char * argv[]) {